Carolina, Puerto Rico

 Areopuerto Internacional Luis Muñoz Marín

-Carolina is the fourth largest city on the island.
-The patron saint is Saint Ferdinand of the Carolinas.
+Carolina is the fourth most populous city in Puerto Rico, with an estimated population of 138,375 according to the 2020 Census.
+Its patron saint is Saint Ferdinand of the Carolinas.

-Carolina is on the northeast coast of the island, bordered by the Atlantic Ocean and the town of Loíza to the north, Gurabo and Juncos on the south, Trujillo Alto and San Juan on the west and the municipality of Canóvanas on the east.
-The region is the northern coastal plain.
-In the Northern part of the municipality the land is swampy and low lying.
+Located on the northeastern coast of the island, Carolina borders the Atlantic Ocean and the municipality of Loíza to the north; Gurabo and Juncos to the south; Trujillo Alto and San Juan to the west; and Canóvanas to the east.
+It belongs to the northern coastal plain region, characterized by low, swampy soils in the north, while the south features gentle elevations belonging to the El Asomante ridge.

 Foundation: